-808 Dot Pop returns with 3 albums in one go ('FM88.2', 'AM1350' and 'MW720') plus 2 EPs ('FM101.4' and 'AM 685')
+Belgian electronica act 808 Dot Pop back with 3 albums in one go + 2 singles

 Metroland’s Passenger S his first solo album, “The Colour Temperature” (2020), and its companion remix album “The Cubic Temperature”, were extremely well received by the electronic music scene.
-Three years later 808 Dot Pop returns with three albums in one go on March 25th.
+Three years later 808 Dot Pop returns with three albums in one on Alfa Matrix.

 Both “AM 1350” and “FM 88.2” are available only on compact disc while “MW 720” is available as a download only.
 The two CD albums are complementary conceptual releases and are also produced and mixed like a broadcasting where all songs float into each others to guarantee the ultimate radiophonic experience.
 The download album has seperate tracks that stand on their own.